aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_VERTEX_ELEMENT_INSTANCE_DIVISOR``: Whether the driver supports
   per-instance vertex attribs.
 * ``PIPE_CAP_FRAGMENT_COLOR_CLAMPED``: Whether fragment color clamping is supported.
+That is, is the pipe_rasterizer_state::clamp_fragment_color flag supported by the driver?
+If not, the state tracker will insert clamping code into the fragment shaders when needed.

 * ``PIPE_CAP_MIXED_COLORBUFFER_FORMATS``: Whether mixed colorbuffer formats are supported, e.g. RGBA8 and RGBA32F as the first and second colorbuffer, resp.
 * ``PIPE_CAP_VERTEX_COLOR_UNCLAMPED``: Whether the driver is capable of outputting unclamped vertex colors from a vertex shader.
 If unsupported, the vertex colors are always clamped.
 This is the default for DX9 hardware.
-* ``PIPE_CAP_VERTEX_COLOR_CLAMPED``: Whether the driver is capable of clamping vertex colors when they come out of a vertex shader.
+* ``PIPE_CAP_VERTEX_COLOR_CLAMPED``: Whether the driver is capable of clamping vertex colors when they come out of a vertex shader, as specified by the pipe_rasterizer_state::clamp_vertex_color flag.
 If unsupported, the vertex colors are never clamped.
 This is the default for DX10 hardware.
   If both clamped and unclamped CAPs are supported, the clamping can be controlled through pipe_rasterizer_state.
+If the driver cannot do vertex color clamping, the state tracker may insert clamping code into the vertex shader.
 * ``PIPE_CAP_GLSL_FEATURE_LEVEL``: Whether the driver supports features equivalent to a specific GLSL version.
 E.g. for GLSL 1.3, report 130.
 * ``PIPE_CAP_QUADS_FOLLOW_PROVOKING_VERTEX_CONVENTION``: Whether quads adhere to